glutengo/angular-mgl-timeline/README.md

 | focusOnOpen  | boolean | false   | If set to true, expanding an entry will scroll it into view                                    |

 ### MglTimelineEntry
+The `expanded` class will be added to the timeline-entry compnent when the entry is expanded.

 #### Content
 | tag                            | number |